LangStream/documentation/building-applications/expression-language.md

 | eventTime:        | the optional timestamp attached to the record from its source.
 For example, the original timestamp attached to the pulsar message. |
 | properties:       | the optional user-defined properties attached to record.                                                                           |

-You can use the `.` operator to access top level or nested properties on a schema-full key or value.\
-For example, `key.keyField1` or `value.valueFiled1.nestedValueField`.

-## Configuration

-Check out the full configuration properties in the [API Reference page](building-applications/api-reference/agents.md#compute).